gurditsingh/hydeout/_posts/test.md

 Now that the spark pool has been created, we need to test it by trying to access some sample data from Azure Data Lake Storage account.

+## Apache Spark in Azure Synapse Analytics
+Apache Spark is a parallel processing framework that supports in-memory processing to boost the performance of big-data analytic applications.
+Apache Spark in Azure Synapse Analytics is one of Microsoft implementations of Apache Spark in the cloud.
+Azure Synapse makes it easy to create and configure a serverless Apache Spark pool in Azure.
+Spark pools in Azure Synapse are compatible with Azure Storage and Azure Data Lake Generation 2 Storage.
+So you can use Spark pools to process your data stored in Azure.

 ## How organizations use the Modern SQL Data Warehouse ?

  - If you want to independently size compute power regardless of your storage needs because the compute nodes and the storage nodes are kept separate.